-SpareBank 1 SMN Utvikling
+Stiftelsen SpareBank 1 SMN Utvikling

-SpareBank 1 SMN Utvikling invests in projects designed to support a positive development of society.
-NOK 60m has been invested in infrastructure projects and seedcorn and venture funds.
+Stiftelsen SpareBank 1 SMN Utvikling invests in projects intended to support a positive development of society.
+Just over NOK 50m is invested in infrastructure projects and seedcorn and venture funds.
 (GRI 203-1)

 In addition, SpareBank 1 SMN has a social commitment that is out of the ordinary, each year supporting more than 1,000 large and small causes through the gift fund.
 The gift fund distributes resources to grassroot sports, culture and business development.